At a glance

 About the tutor

-I am a script consultant, a researcher and a lecturer in screenwriting, with 25 years of experience working in the British, American and Chinese film and TV industries, and author of The Science of Writing Characters: Using Psychology to Create Compelling Fictional Characters.
+Kira-Anne Pelican is a script consultant, a researcher and a lecturer in screenwriting, with 25 years of experience working in the British, American and Chinese film and TV industries, and author of The Science of Writing Characters: Using Psychology to Create Compelling Fictional Characters.

-I began my career assisting director Stanley Kubrick in the production of Eyes Wide Shut (1999).
-Next followed a stint working within the BBC’s ground-breaking Virtual Studios department, after which I took posts as a Visual Effects Technical Director and then VFX Producer for ESC Entertainment, a Warner Bros company.
-After assisting in the production of The Matrix Revolutions (2003), The Matrix Reloaded (2003), Catwoman (2004) and The Ladykillers (2004), I retrained in screenwriting at UCLA.
-I wrote two original TV series which were optioned and developed by the BBC and ITV, before founding my screenplay consultancy in 2006.
-Since then I have worked with hundreds of writers and producers across the world.
-In 2017, I was awarded a PhD for my research into forecasting a film’s box office from its narrative.
+Kira-Anne began her career assisting director Stanley Kubrick in the production of Eyes Wide Shut (1999).
+Next followed a stint working within the BBC’s ground-breaking Virtual Studios department, after which she took posts as a Visual Effects Technical Director and then VFX Producer for ESC Entertainment, a Warner Bros company.
+After assisting in the production of The Matrix Revolutions (2003), The Matrix Reloaded (2003), Catwoman (2004) and The Ladykillers (2004), Kira-Anne retrained in screenwriting at UCLA.
+She wrote two original TV series which were optioned and developed by the BBC and ITV, before founding her screenplay consultancy in 2006.
+Since then she has worked with hundreds of writers and producers across the world.
+In 2017, Kira-Anne was awarded a PhD for her research into forecasting a film’s box office from its narrative.